 And still… Treadwell represents something ephemeral at times.
 Turning his camera on himself, Treadwell does capture his own enthusiasms.
 Herzog attributes this to the joy Treadwell found in his freedom away from the strictures of society and the pleasure of the company of nature.
 More than the bears, his interactions with the foxes brings that home.
 Additionally, Treadwell’s experience feels like an experiment in what happens if you deprive a modern man of all technological means of entertainment except for a movie camera.

-Still, we are left trying to understand what Treadwell was attempting while alive.
+We are left trying to understand what Treadwell was attempting while alive.
 Yes, he was a daredevil and a filmmaker and an educator and an ecologist and a television personality and many other things, but none of that is what I felt after watching Herzog’s movie.
 Despite some celebrity attention to his foundation, I am not left with the impression that Treadwell accomplished much for bears beyond suggesting that they were more harmless than the reality.
 Realistically, his constant statements that it was perfectly reasonable to camp among bears with disregard for personal safety could not have been his actual goal.
 Imagine a park full of people ignoring restrictions on bear interactions- presumably not what Treadwell wanted.
-In short, I do not come away with the feeling that Treadwell was a good steward of our natural environment.
+In short, I do not come away with the feeling that Treadwell modeled good stewardship of our natural environment.

 Everything Treadwell left behind suggests that he was most interested in himself in that way that artists are.
 I don’t think it always manifests in narcissism, but given half a minute, born performers turn the camera on themselves.
 Sometimes that is expressed in preening before a mirror.
 The literary equivalent is writing an autobiography (or perhaps an autobiographical essay… or even a series of them… on a website…).
 Alternatively, give a man a movie camera and he will make a movie, perhaps make himself a star.